Audio and Video Recordings:

 For study, analysis, rehearsal and/or performance, depending on the quality and accessibility of the manuscript/facsimile.

 If searching for these types of original writings, consider the following:

-Search for scores using the following tips:
+Search the library for scores using the following tips:

 In addition to our collection of print scores, the library provides access to digital score collections: